Transmedia Marketing Strategy

 Partnership with David Owsley Museum of Art

-2) evaluate DOMA’s existing programs, events, and offerings through surveys of attendees;
+Evaluate DOMA’s existing programs, events, and offerings

-3) develop a transmedia marketing campaign that includes digital and physical platforms to increase audience engagement.
+Develop a transmedia marketing campaign that includes digital and physical platforms to increase audience engagement.

 Demographic and Empathy Research

-A DOMA event called Final Friday was chosen for this study.
-This survey is produced on November, fall semester of 2017.
-The participants were randomly selected to survey at the entry of main events activity.
-50 participants answered the survey.
-Three participants were under the age of 18 and seven participants left more than 50 percent of survey blank were excluded from analyses, leaving 40 respondents.
+For the purpose of demographic and empathy research, this study focused on "Final Friday", an event organized by DOMA.
+The survey was conducted during the fall semester of 2017 and 50 participants were randomly selected to complete the survey at the entrance of the main event activity.
+Of the 50 participants, three were under the age of 18, and seven left more than 50 percent of the survey blank and were therefore excluded from the analyses, leaving a sample of 40 respondents.

 Demographic of samples (fall, 2017)

-Table 3: results for Final Friday rating by categories
+Final Friday event rating by categories

-Table 4: results for event outreach
+Results for event outreach

-Table 5: results for events visit frequently
+Results for events visit frequently

 Define the Problem